chdausgaard/chdausgaard.github.io/content/authors/admin/_index.md

 I am a PhD Fellow in Political Science at the University of Copenhagen entering my final year.
 I'm currently visiting Aarhus University and I'll be visiting UC Berkeley as  Fulbright Scholar this Fall.

-I study the behavior and psychology of voters with a dual focus on the role of **group identities** and the role of **the economy**.
+I study the behavior and psychology of voters focusing on the role of **group identities** and **the economy**.
 When and why do voters act on the basis of in-group interests?
 And how do voters make sense of national economic developments politically?
 To examine these questions, I draw on a combination of experiments and causal inference designs for observational data.

 In two current working papers, I examine how group psychology shapes voters' reactions to economic growth and targeted policies beyond sociotropic and egotropic voting.
 In another working paper, with Frederik Hjorth, we examine how voters update perceptions of group-party linkages in response to political rhetoric, using a trained language model to classify party elite communication over three decades.
 I'm also currently working on a project with Rune Stubager and Mike Lewis-Beck on the role of out-group sympathies for vote choice.